-Although the Group is now pursuing larger projects than usual, especially in the Clean Energy sector (with Freyr and others), it utilises strong contract management processes which have ensured that the Group has partially mitigated and contained the risks from cost over-runs and delays.
+The Group continues to utilise strong contract management processes which have ensured that the Group has partially mitigated and contained the risks from cost over-runs and delays.
 The Group continues to focus on plans to flex, optimise and grow our staff and factory resources to best manage expected growth.